-Graduates of the Bachelor of Human Services who have completed all eight units within Counselling major who have successfully completed both field placement courses, one being a counselling field placement will be eligible for Level 1 membership with the Australian Counselling Association.
+Graduates of the Bachelor of Human Services who have completed all eight units within Counselling major who have successfully completed both field placement courses, one being a counselling field placement, will be eligible for Level 1 membership with the Australian Counselling Association (ACA).
 It's necessary to have attended certain residential schools if you are aiming to become a professional counsellor and/or join professional counselling associations.

 If you are enrolled in the External study mode in this degree, you will have the opportunity to come on-campus for residential schools, where you will attend face-to-face lectures and tutorials, use the facilities and meet staff and other students.